Practice Pipeline Case Studies

 Authored by Olivia Watson

 Marketing departments are being challenged to come up with creative ways to shift lawyer mindsets, given the increasingly competitive legal landscape and the change-resistant culture that prevails at most firms.
 Goulston & Storrs rose to this challenge by incorporating Practice Pipeline into its business development efforts to form a robust training program.
 The initial pilot was a 2016 finalist in the LMA NE Your Honor Awards for Practice Development and Client-Based Programs.
-Katie Rutter, a Senior Advisor Ackert Inc., coached the lawyers during the pilot and conducted this case study on their results.
+Katie Rutter, a Senior Advisor at Ackert, coached the lawyers during the pilot and conducted this case study on their results.
 Read the case study to learn:

 - How Practice Pipeline helped Goulston & Storrs generate a 20% increase in opportunities for cross-selling meetings